 There are many commercially pre-made insecticidal soaps available to buy.
 However, while those are typically rated for “organic gardening” and are more environmentally-friendly than most other pesticides, they often still include a long list of chemical ingredients.
 Therefore, I feel much more comfortable making our own!
 I mean, why not?
 Homemade insecticidal soap is extremely cheap and easy to make, and is just about as natural and gentle as you can get.

 INSECT SOAP SPRAY RECIPE

-To create your own homemade insect soap spray, you only need two ingredients: liquid soap and water.
+To create your own homemade aphid soap spray, you only need two ingredients: liquid soap and water.
 Pure castile soap is the best choice for making soap spray.
 It is effective and won’t harm your plants.
 We use Dr. Bronner’s liquid castile soap.
 Peppermint Dr. Bronner’s soap provides a further line of defense, since peppermint deters pests!
 Avoid using soaps or detergents with bleach or degreaser additives, or those intended for the dishwashing machine.

 - Simply combine 1 tablespoon of liquid soap per quart of water.
 Mix only what you will use that day.

 - For a larger batch, use 5 to 6 tablespoons of soap per gallon of water.

 - Shake together in your sprayer to thoroughly mix.
 Use warm water to promote mixing.